 It’s been a wild couple of years so far, but among everything else, the early 2020s could end up being remembered as the era of TikTok.
-From threats of getting banned in the United States by President Donald Trump to the sensational “Mi Pan” earworm, this app has become one of the biggest social media stories for a long time.
+From threats of getting banned in the United States to the sensational “Mi Pan” earworm, this app has become one of the biggest social media stories for a long time.
 As language learners and lovers, we haven’t overlooked the brilliant language-learning content and resources on this platform, and neither should you.
 Here are seven language TikTok accounts you need to check out.

 A number of polyglots have taken to TikTok to share tips on learning a language, fun linguistic facts and more.
 One of our favorites is the account anais_speaks, a relatively new account that covers a wide range of topics.
 Anaïs mixes together travel tips, pronunciation advice and culture bites in Italian, German, French and more.
 If nothing else, her breadth of knowledge will inspire you to tackle a new language (or two or five).

 Somi Lynda is a witty comedian who creates content about the Netherlands, the Dutch language and Dutch culture, all while exploring the similarities and differences between her Nigerian heritage.
 Her content asks the kind of linguistic questions we all want the answers to.
 Like, how do we know when a “y” in a Dutch name is pronounced like a “y” (as in “yes”) or a “j” (as in “Jess”)?
 The world may never know, and Somi is here to remind us of that!

 Margherita of ItalianMatters has been teaching Italian for over 10 years, so her experience predates TikTok by quite a bit.
 She’s adapted to the medium, though, doling out quick language lessons.
 Most of the videos are just lists of useful words and phrases, which makes it a helpful resource when you’re trying to bulk you your vocab in the language.